 Despite Cancun’s reputation for wild Spring Break parties, we found many things to do in Cancun with kids.
-True, there is a strong party scene in the city, but there are a lot of attractions that will keep kids happy, whether they’re young like ours or teenagers.
+True, there is a strong party scene in the city, but there are a lot of attractions that will keep kids happy, whether they’re young or teenagers.

 Build Sand Castles on the Beach

 There’s not much that can amuse a kid longer than a beach full of soft white sand, and a set of play buckets and shovels.
 Playa Tortuga is a great family beach because it’s shallow with an offshore reef that creates gentle waves.
 Playa Tortuga draws many local families, as it’s outside the touristy hotel zone.

 Playa Del Niño is a great beach for kids as well, with gentle waves and shallow water, and it’s frequented mostly by locals.
 You’ll probably also find yourself at Playa Delfines at some point.
 However, although Playa Delfine’s water is crystal clear and there’s a good kids playground, the waves can get rough so be careful.

 Carlos N Charlies and Senor Frogs is a lot of fun for kids, but come early because the partygoers take over by around 8 pm, and it starts to get pretty wild.
 If your kids are picky eaters, you’ll find a lot of the same chain restaurants as in the USA, including McDonalds, Margaritaville, Chili’s, and Outback Steakhouse.
 La Casa de Los Abuelos is a great choice if you want a break from the kids, because they have a kids’ room supervised by nannies.

 Xcaret eco-archaeological Park is a great choice for kids of all ages.
 Xcaret offers everything from an underwater river to a beach, many birds and animals, a Mayan village and even archaeological sites.
 You can easily spend a full day here, or longer.